 Skip to main content

-Erasmus+
+Erasmus+ Programme Guide

 Step 3: Check the financial conditions

-Types of grant
+Forms of grant

 The grant may take the following forms:

-1. mixed actual cost grant:
+Budget-based mixed actual cost grant

-2. reimbursement on the basis of unit costs, which cover certain specific categories of eligible costs which are clearly identified in advance by reference to an amount per unit: e.g. the individual support under Key Action 1 mobility projects
+1. reimbursement on the basis of unit costs, which cover certain specific categories of eligible costs which are clearly identified in advance by reference to an amount per unit: e.g. the individual support under Key Action 1 mobility projects

 It could be:

-3. a combination of the above.
+3. a combination of the above

 The financing mechanism applied under the Erasmus+ Programme in most cases provides grants based on the reimbursement on the basis of unit costs or lump sums.
 These types of grant help applicants to easily calculate the requested grant amount and facilitate a realistic financial planning of the project.